nworbmot/svgwidgets/README.md

-# SVG Widgets for the iPython notebook
+# SVG widgets for the iPython notebook

-This is a library of Scalar Vector Graphic (SVG) Widgets for the iPython notebook (only versions 2.0 onwards have support for Widgets).
-Widgets allow easy synchronisation of data between the Python backend and Javascript frontend.
+This is a library of Scalar Vector Graphic (SVG) widgets for the iPython notebook (widgets are available in iPython version 2.0 onwards).
+Widgets allow easy synchronisation of objects between the Python backend and Javascript/DOM frontend.
 This library implements this functionality for SVG elements.

 Currently it is only a demonstration of the functionality; more useful features will be added soon.